Books are a timeless source of knowledge. However, too few of us read enough, or have a reading habit altogether.

 In one sentence, Seneca has summed up the dilemma facing a lot of us in society today.
 We are prone to wasting our time and going through the motions.
 It’s easier to relax in front of the TV, instead of challenging yourself to be better.

 Life is long enough to make us think it will last forever but short enough to be over in a flash.
-Seneca’s states that we should not put off our enjoyment until tomorrow, because one day, tomorrow will never come.
+Seneca states in On The Shortness of Life that we should not put off our enjoyment until tomorrow, because one day, tomorrow will never come.

 Airframe is one of Michael Crichton’s lesser-known novels, but it is one of his most relevant, especially in today’s day and age.
 I’m a huge fan of Crichton, and I will admit it took me a while to get into this book, but when I did, I was hooked!